joshed-io/reveal-hugo/README.md

 ## Offline development

 Offline-friendly development is the default.
 The Reveal.js and Highlight.js files are loaded from the static directory by default.
 (See above for how to use a CDN instead).
-If you need `file:///` URLs to work, make sure to set `relativeURLs` and `uglyURLs` in your `config.toml`.
+If you need `file:///` URLs to work, make sure to set `relativeURLs` and `uglyURLs` in your `hugo.toml`.

 ```toml
 relativeURLs = true